Natural-Intelligence/ni-js-course/README.md

 ## JS facts

 > JavaScript is also called ECMAScript ("European Computer Manufacturers Association") , or in short : <b>ES</b>

 > JavaScript is the best implementation of ECMAScript <b>standard</b>.

+> ES5, the current stable version of JS, was announced on 2009.

+>